TGOlson/surfline/README.md

 _A few things to keep in mind_

-* `combined` forecast is useful for a quick overview, but doesn't provide quite the same level of detail as individual forecasts
+* `combined` provides a quick overview, but doesn't give the same level of detail as individual forecasts
-* Use `days` to specify how far out you want the forecast.
-Some forecasts are limited to 6 days max.
+* `days` specifies how far out you want the forecast, some forecasts are limited to 6 days max
-* Use `intervalHours` to specify granularity of data (eg. `intervalHours=3` returns 8 forecast items per day)
+* `intervalHours` specifies granularity of data (eg. `intervalHours=3` returns 8 forecast items per day)
 * `intervalHours` doesn't seem to do anything with `tide` forecasts, those always default to 1 hour intervals
+* a subset of regional forecast are available from the surfline API (`/regions/forecasts/rating?subregionId=...`), but that is not currently exposed by this library

 ### dev